 - Insure to the full replacement (or reconstruction) value of your home and add an endorsement called extended replacement cost coverage on the dwelling.
 This endorsement will provide you with some coverage over and above your dwelling coverage limit, if ever necessary.
 Note, your home’s replacement value has little to do with market value, your tax assessment, or your mortgage amount.
 Also note that most insurance companies will not provide the extended replacement cost endorsement on older homes.

-- Increase your coverage if you remodel or renovate — if you don’t you might find yourself underinsured if you have a major claim and you very possibly might jeopardize the extended replacement cost endorsement.
+- Increase your coverage if you remodel or renovate — if you don’t you may find yourself underinsured if you have a major claim and quite possibly could jeopardize the extended replacement cost endorsement.

 - Homeowner dwelling coverage protects against fire, windstorm, snow and ice damage and many other perils.
-Earthquake and flood coverages are excluded unless purchased.
+Earthquake and flood exposures are excluded unless insurance coverage is purchased separately.

-- Concerned about a flood? — understand what you are covered for (and not covered for) before you buy.
+- Concerned about a flood? — understand what you are covered for (and not covered for) before you buy a flood insurance policy.
 For example, flood insurance does not cover finished basements or even personal property kept in basements.

-- Concerned about an earthquake? – add coverage for about $35 per year for every $100,000 of home insurance coverage
+- Concerned about an earthquake?
+You may add coverage this coverage to

 - “Scheduling” personal property:

 - Eliminates the deductible

 - Avoids the policy limitation on those particular items

 - Broadens the coverage (includes coverage for misplacing the item)